mediaexmachina/mediadeepa/README.md

 And it can export to file the FFprobe XML with media headers (container and A/V streams).

-This application can run on three different modes:
+This application can run on three different "modes":
  - **Process to export**: this is the classical mode.
 Mediadeepa will drive FFmpeg to produce analysis data from your source file, and export the result a the end.
  - **Process to extract**: sometimes, you don't need to process data during the analysis session.
 So, Mediadeepa can just extract to raw text/xml files (zipped in one archive file) all the gathered data from FFmpeg.
  - **Import to export**: to load in Mediadeepa all gathered raw data files.
 Mediadeepa is **very tolerant** with the zip content, notably if they were not created by Mediadeepa (originally). **No one is mandatory in zip.**

+You can process multiple files in one run, as well as load a text file as file list to process.

 ## Known limitations for Mediadeepa

  - It only support the first video, and the first founded audio stream of a file.
  - Audio mono and stereo only.
- - Some process take (long) time to do, like SITI and container analyzing, caused by poor FFmpeg/FFprobe performances with **this** filters.
+ - Some process take (long) time to do, like SITI and container analyzing, caused by poor FFmpeg/FFprobe performances with **these** filters.
+ - Loudness EBU R-128 measure works correctly with FFmpeg v7+, due to internal bugs/limitations with the previous versions.

+An internal warning will by displayed if you try to works with a Zip archive created by a different Mediadeepa version.

 <h2 id="gettingstarted">⚡ Getting started</h2>

 ## Dependencies needed for run Mediadeepa

   - Java/JRE/JDK 17+
-  - FFmpeg/FFprobe v5+
+  - FFmpeg/FFprobe v5+ (v7+ highly recommended)

 Declared on OS (Windows/Linux/macOS) PATH.